 is an opportunity for your synagogue

 or organization to join with other welcoming communities in a bold statement that we will continue to build an inclusive Jewish community in our local areas and across the country.
 In 2013, over 100 synagogues and other organizations in Philadelphia, Chicago and the San Francisco Bay Area participated in this exciting program.
-This year, InterfaithFamily is expanding this program to Boston as well.
+This year, InterfaithFamily is expanding this program to Boston and our Cleveland affiliate as well.

 Q. Why should my synagogue or organization sign up?

 There will be publicity for your synagogue or organization showing your participation.
 This publicity will be on Facebook, Twitter, and www.interfaithfamily.com as well in local Jewish publications.
 We know that you work daily to create a welcoming community for all families.
 This is a chance to show your appreciation for the interfaith families in your community and offer a special acknowledgement, program, or service to highlight your support.
 November, the month we celebrate Thanksgiving, is an opportune time to offer blessings and thanks to those who believe Judaism should be lived and loved by the next generation, especially if those parents and grandparents did not grow up with Judaism themselves.

 The season of Thanksgiving is a perfect time to show our thanks to all of those who are embracing Judaism.
 We also wanted to give all synagogues and organizations an opportunity to participate without having to worry about calendar conflicts.
 By designating a whole month, every synagogue or organization can find the time to do something, whether it is during one of the weekends or a weeknight within November.

 Q. “OK! -- Great idea, but what type of program should we do?”

 - Have a panel of members who are part of interfaith families.
 Give them a chance to tell their story.
 Letting people hear a personal story of how an interfaith family is engaged in Judaism is incredibly powerful.